ERE Mission Statement, Educational Objectives, and Student Outcomes

 Our mission is to engage in teaching, research, and service to advance environmental resources engineering to meet the needs of the world.

-The objectives of the Department of Environmental Resources Engineering are to prepare:
+The program educational objectives of the Department of Environmental Resources Engineering are to prepare:

 - Engage in professional engineering practice specializing in natural and designed environments,